Andries Treurnicht: National Party 1970-1982

+Treurnicht was chairman of the Afrikaner Broederbond (AB) from 1972 -1974.
+He had to leave the AB in 1983, as the newly formed Conservative Party members were not welcome in it.

-Conservative Party career
+Conservative Party 1982-1993

 On 20 March 1982, he and 22 other MPs quit the National Party to form the Conservative Party to oppose P.W.
 Botha and the National Party's limited reforms to apartheid.
 The CP's English language programme booklets from 1987 to 1989 stated that the party was established "to continue the policy of self-determination after the [NP] government had exchanged self-determination" (something the CP described as an "infallible policy"), for power-sharing.

 In 1987, the Conservative Party became the official opposition in the House of Assembly, winning 550,000 votes, displacing the liberal Progressive Federal Party.
 Donald Simpson, writing in the South African newspaper, The Star, went as far as to predict that the National Party would lose the next election and that the Conservative Party would become the new government of South Africa.

 In June 1989, accompanied by Clive Derby-Lewis, Carl Werth, and several other Conservative Party officials, Treurnicht made an official visit to London and some other European capitals.
 The far-right Western Goals Institute organized his London visit, and the Conservative Monday Club held a dinner in his honour, at which at least one British Conservative Party MP, Tim Janman, was present.

 Already nicknamed "Doctor No", in 1992, he led the opposition campaign during the referendum called by F.W. de Klerk to gain white approval for negotiations to end apartheid.
 This campaign marked the peak of Conservative support in South Africa, gaining just under one million votes, but the "No" vote was defeated 2 to 1 by white voters.

 Treurnicht was the author of no fewer than sixteen books, many in the cultural field.

 He died on 22 April 1993, in Cape Town, during a heart operation.
 His death came shortly after the Conservative Party suffered a major blow with the arrest of senior member Clive Derby-Lewis for his role in the assassination of Chris Hani.
 His former deputy minister, Ferdinand Hartzenberg, became the last leader of the Conservative Party.

-Private life
+Personal life

 Treurnicht married Engela Dreyer on 18 January 1949, and they had four daughters.